Featured Webinar: MISRA C++ 2023: Everything You Need to Know | Watch Now

 Application coverage connects code coverage from several testing strategies and offers insight into risky application domains.
 This article explores the benefits of application coverage and how Parasoft DTP combines the data with various other testing practices to improve software quality.

-Code coverage is a first step in an overall software quality process that enables you to begin understanding where risk is lurking in your application.
-Furthermore, the methods in which coverage is measured matters—different activities measure different dimensions of the application.
+Code coverage is an important, yet often neglected, step in an overall software quality process that enables you to begin understanding where risk is lurking in your application.
+Furthermore, the methods by which coverage is measured matter—different activities measure different dimensions of the application.

 Enter application coverage, which expresses the degree to which the application’s source code is exercised by all testing practices.
 Application coverage provides extremely powerful insight into risk because it exposes untested or under-tested parts of the application.
 Before getting into the details of application coverage, let’s discuss how code coverage is usually measured.

 What’s Wrong With How Teams Normally Measure Coverage?

 Dev/test teams typically lean on unit testing as the primary vehicle for driving coverage.
 Unit testing also provides many other valuable benefits, such as:

 - Instant and automatic proof that the code works anytime, anywhere.